 - 1. Minimum Efficiency Reporting Value (MERV) for filters as per ASHRAE Standard 52.2. - 2.
-Bird screen for rooftop air handling unit intake louver. - 1.
-Provide air filters for air handling units or make-up air units with differential pressure gauges and switches that will automatically alert plant personnel via the PCS when filters require replacement. - Where there is a potential for corrosive gases, ensure stage 1 (carbon) and stage 2 (permanganate) filters are provided for control rooms and electrical rooms or MCC rooms air handling units or pressurization units to filter the hydrogen sulphide in the air intake stream. - 2.1 Provide additional filter stages as required to address the atmosphere present. - 2.2 Coordinate with the City to ensure the filter size is compatible with existing equipment to reduce the number of filter types the City needs to manage.
+Provide bird screens for rooftop air handling unit intake louvers. - 3.
+Provide air filters for air handling units or make-up air units with differential pressure gauges and switches that will automatically alert plant personnel via the PCS when filters require replacement. - 4.
+Where there is a potential for corrosive gases, ensure stage 1 (carbon) and stage 2 (permanganate) filters are provided for control rooms and electrical rooms or MCC rooms air handling units or pressurization units to filter the hydrogen sulphide in the air intake stream. - 4.1 Provide additional filter stages as required to address the atmosphere present. - 4.2 Coordinate with the City to ensure the filter size is compatible with existing equipment to reduce the number of filter types the City needs to manage.